Freigeistin

-Freigeistin (German for "free spirit") is the tenth studio album by German singer Sarah Connor.
+Freigeistin (German for "free spirit") is the twelfth studio album by German singer Sarah Connor.
 It was released on 23 May 2025 through Polydor.
 The album marks her third full-length German-language release and her first in over six years, following Herz Kraft Werke (2019).

+Critics generally viewed Freigeistin positively, praising its authenticity and Connor's confident use of her own language, even if it wasn't seen as groundbreaking or consistently strong.
+While some noted the album could feel overlong or uneven, her powerful voice and heartfelt delivery were widely appreciated.
+Commercially, the album performed very well, debuting at number one in Germany and Austria and reaching number two in Switzerland.

 Background and themes

 The title Freigeistin, which translates to "free spirit," describes how Connor feels and thinks about certain issues.
 "Escaping" and "awakening" are the main themes of the album, referring to the limited space she was given since starting her career and becoming a mother soon after.
 Now that her children have grown up, the singer has been able to break free from this "density."

 Connor delves into a variety of personal themes on the album, including her relationship with her husband and manager Florian Fischer, which is prominently featured on the lead single "Heut' ist alles gut" as well as on tracks like "For Life" and "Tief wie das Meer".
 For the first time in her career, she finds herself confronting criticism and engages with haters, a theme explored in the second single "Ficka."
 Throughout the album, Connor also reflects on life's challenges, from her children leaving home to exploring a female love interest.
 Other themes include her passion for freediving and commitment to marine conservation.